- Courses and Registration

 A UT Arlington student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution’s policies on dropping courses.
 This statute applies across Texas public institutions, and procedures for implementation may vary between institutions.
 Students who enroll in course work at more than one institution of higher education have an obligation to keep track of the number of dropped courses across all institutions and insure that they do not exceed the six dropped course limit.

 To request an exemption, the Undergraduate Petition for Exemption to 6-Course Limit Drop Policy form must be completed online and submitted using the link at the bottom of this page.
+It is strongly encouraged that you meet with your Academic Advisor prior to submitting your request to discuss potential impact on degree progress and other considerations.

 Supporting documentation must be included with the form before the appeal will be processed, you can upload your attachments when you complete the form.
 Supporting documents should be official documents (e.g., be on letterhead, contain contact information, etc.).
 All supporting documentation is subject to verification.